What is life insurance?

-This is the minimum you might choose to do with a life insurance policy – but it could also cover even more if you wanted it to.
-You might use it make sure future university or private school fees are covered for your children, for example.
-Or so that any financial dependents you have would be able to maintain their everyday lifestyle if you (and your income) were no longer around.
-Or simply to cover anything that contributes to the way you live today and the way your family might continue to live in the future – so not just the bare essentials, but other things like holidays, hobbies, pets, future home improvements, and so on.
+You might also use your life insurance to ensure future university or private school fees are covered for your children.
+Or so that any financial dependents you have would be able to maintain their everyday lifestyle.
+Or simply to cover anything that contributes to the way you live today and the way your family might continue to live in the future – like holidays, hobbies, pets, and future home improvements, etc.

 Do you have to pay tax on a life insurance payout?

 Different types of life insurance

 There are a few different types of life insurance.
-The most common type of life insurance policy is what’s called ‘term life’ cover (which can either be decreasing or level) – but there’s also a type of cover called ‘whole of life’ insurance, so it can sometimes be confusing to know what to go for.
+The most common kind of policy is term life insurance, which can either be decreasing or level – but there’s also a type of cover called whole life insurance.
 The main difference between the two is that one covers you for a fixed amount of time, while the other covers you indefinitely until you die.